Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/02Packets/Data packets.md

 		* And packet switching process also stopped

 * Occasionally, packets might bounce from router to router many times before reaching their destination IP address.
+	* Enough of these kinds of lost data packets in the network can congest it, leading to poor performance.
+	* Data packets that bounce around in the network too many times may get lost.
+	* Hop count addresses this problem.